JaimeHyland/Mellifera/README.md

  *The Stripe settings as seen in the env.py file for development and Heroku settings after deployment.
 Note that the value for the STRIPE_WH_SECRET differs between the two locations.*

- Once the checkout functionality coding had been done, I used dummy credit card details to test the connections, both between the development and its Stripe webhook and between the deployed app and its own separate webhook.
+ Once the checkout functionality coding had been completed, I used dummy credit card details to test the connections, both between the development and its Stripe webhook and between the deployed app and its own separate webhook.
 The connection worked in both dev and deployed environments, sending a real email to the intended recipient to confirm the "purchase".

  It almost goes without saying that a real-life online payment system would require far more testing before switching to live payments!